-"Ye have said, We have made a covenant with death, and with hell [sheol, oblivion] are we at agreement."
-Isa.
-28: 15
+"Ye have said, We have made a covenant with death, and with hell [sheol, oblivion] are we at agreement."-Is.
+28:15.

-Here the Lord predicts direful trouble, stumbling, and falling amongst those who, through false doctrines, have come to disregard the Scriptural teaching that death is the wages of sin.
-This time of retribution upon those who have handled the Word of God deceitfully, and who, instead of being sanctified by the truth, are preferring the error, is near at hand.
-Our great adversary, Satan, is taking advantage of the prevalent misbelief on this subject to ensnare the world with various false doctrines presented upon this false premise.
+Here the Lord predicts trouble, stumbling, and falling amongst those who, through false doctrines, have come to disregard the Bible teaching that death is the wages of sin.
+This time of retribution on those who have handled God's Word deceitfully, and who, instead of being sanctified by the truth, are preferring error, is near at hand.
+Our great adversary, Satan, is taking advantage of the prevalent misbelief on this subject to ensnare the world by various false doctrines presented upon this false premise.
 Already he has misled the Papists and the entire heathen world into prayers and masses for the dead, who are believed to be not dead, but very much alive in the torments of purgatory.
 And now, through Spiritualism, Theosophy and Christian Science, the same Adversary is making special attacks upon Protestants, who because of their belief that the dead are not dead, are very susceptible to these deceiving influences.

-Christians of various denominations have "made a league with death," and declare that it is a friend, whereas the Scriptures declare that it is man's greatest enemy, and the wages of his sin.
-With the grave nominal Christians are in agreement; they consider it to be nothing but a storehouse for the earthly body, which they declare themselves well rid of.
-Failing to see that death (oblivion) is the wages of sin, they are ready to believe Satan's falsehood, that eternal torment is the wages of sin.
-Failing to believe that death is the wages of sin, they are ready to deny that the death of Christ was the remedy, the corresponding price, for man's release, and thus all the gracious features of the divine plan of the ransom and restitution are more or less obscured from their view, and made difficult of apprehension.
+Christians of various denominations have "made a league with death," and declare it to be a friend, whereas the Scriptures declare that it is man's greatest enemy, and the wages of his sin.
+With the grave nominal Christians are in agreement; they consider it to be nothing but a storehouse for the earthly body, that they declare themselves well rid of.
+Failing to see death (oblivion) to be the wages of sin, they are ready to believe Satan's falsehood, that eternal torment is the wages of sin.
+Failing to believe that death is the wages of sin, they are ready to deny that the death of Christ was the remedy, the corresponding price, for man's release.
+Thus all the gracious features of God's plan of the ransom and restitution are more or less obscured from their view, and made difficult of apprehension.

-"Your covenant with death shall be disannulled, and your agreement with hell [sheol, oblivion] shall not stand."
-Isa.
-28: 18
+"Your covenant with death shall be disannulled, and your agreement with hell [sheol, oblivion] shall not stand."-Is.
+28:18.

-Thus the Lord declares that he will ultimately convince the world of the truth of the Scripture statements respecting death and the oblivion condition; but it shall be through a great time of trouble and confusion to those who are under this deception, and who refuse to hearken to the voice of the Word of the Lord on this subject.
+Thus the Lord declares that he will finally convince the world of the truth of the Bible statements respecting death and the oblivion condition; but it shall be through a time of trouble and confusion to those who are under this deception, and who refuse to hearken to the voice of the Lord's Word on this subject.

-"I said, in the cutting off of my days, I shall go to the gates of the grave [sheol, oblivion].
-I am deprived of the residue of my years."
-Isa.
-38: 10 on whose behalf a miracle was wrought, prolonging his days.
+"I said, in the cutting off of my days I shall go to the gates of the grave [sheol, oblivion].
+I am deprived of the residue of my years."-Is.
+38:10.

+These are the words of Hezekiah, the good king of Judah, on whose behalf a miracle was wrought, prolonging his days.
 In these words he is telling what were his thoughts at the time of his sickness.
-He certainly did not mean that he expected to have gone down to a hell of eternal torment, and the translators were wise enough to see that if in this instance they had translated sheol with the word hell, it would have aroused questionings and investigations on the part of the readers, which would the sooner have brought the truth on this subject to general attention.
-The king simply declares that he felt himself near to death, to oblivion, and that he was about to be deprived of the residue of his days, that he might reasonably have expected to enjoy.
+He certainly did not mean that he expected to have gone down to a hell of eternal torment, and the translators were wise enough to see that if in this instance they had translated sheol with the word hell, it would have aroused questionings and investigations from the readers, that would the sooner have brought the truth on this subject to general attention.
+The king simply declares that he felt himself near death, oblivion, and that he was about to be deprived of the residue of his days, that he might reasonably have expected to enjoy.